 Depending on their type and features, they can produce 2, 3, 4... times more heat than the electricity they use, contrary to common electric-resistance heaters where this relation is 1 to 1.

 They are a reliable technology, excellent for moderate climates.
-But which is their role in energy-efficient homes, and in cold climates?
+But which is their role in low-energy homes, and in cold climates?

 See: Heat Pumps Guide